MoeraOrg/moeraorg.github.io/overview/index.md

 platform, if it does not fit your needs, even if alternatives are available.

-**Limited access.** Your data is a profitable resource for the platform, it does not want to share it with anybody else.
-Display of your data in other websites and applications is explicitly prohibited by platform's rules meaning you cannot create an alternative viewer that better suits your needs.
+**Limited access.** Your data is a profitable resource for the platform;
+it does not want to share it with anybody else.
+Display of your data in other websites and applications is explicitly prohibited by the platform's rules, meaning you cannot create an alternative viewer that better suits your needs.
 Automated access to your data via APIs is very limited.
 You cannot get a link to an image from your gallery and insert it into your blog — these links are temporary.
 Your public content is not indexed by